Traveling to Costa Rica

 When you’re planning your Costa Rica vacation, you not only have to think about where to go in Costa Rica, but the best time of year to visit Costa Rica as well!
 Luckily My Costa Rica is an expert on Costa Rica tourism and can help you decide the best time to travel to Costa Rica.

-The best time to visit Costa Rica depends on where you want to visit!
+The best time to visit Costa Rica depends on where you want to go!
 Costa Rica climate and seasons vary by region.
 There are two primary seasons in Costa Rica, the rainy season and the dry season.
-The dry season is wonderful.
+The dry season (or high season) is wonderful.
 For most of the country, the Costa Rica dry season is from December to April and it is a fantastic time to visit.
 You have a smaller chance of being drenched in the rain and you can enjoy the sunny weather.
 Costa Rica in December, for example, is beautiful.
 Imagine the best day of Spring.
 That is what the weather is like every day.

 The rainy season (AKA “green” season) is an incredible time travel to Costa Rica as well.
 It is generally from May to November.
 Hotel rates and tour prices are significantly lower and the country turns a wonderful deep green.
-Furthermore, the Costa Rica rainy season is a great time to visit because some of Costa Rica’s famous attractions (Arenal, Poas, Rincon de la Vieja, Irazu) are very visible.
+Furthermore, the Costa Rica rainy season is a great time to visit because some of Costa Rica’s famous attractions (active volcanoes like Arenal, Poas, Rincon de la Vieja, Irazu) are very visible.
 So you see, visiting Costa Rica comes with a lot of planning!
 This is why we are here to guide you during your trip to Costa Rica!

 Costa Rica weather is defined by two seasons and they are called the dry, or peak season, and the green season, or wet season.
 As mentioned before, Costa Rica climate varies by region.
-The dry season in Guanacaste, for example, is different than the dry season on the Caribbean coast.
+The dry season in the Guanacaste province, for example, is different than the dry season on the Caribbean coast.
 Another thing to take into consideration is that there are parts of the country that experience less rain than others and that have their own distinct weather patterns.
 The northern province of Guanacaste and the Nicoya Peninsula, for example, tends to be drier than other parts of the country.

 Monteverde Cloud Forest‘s dry season is delayed a few weeks and lasts from January to May.
 However, Monteverde is rainier and cooler than most parts of Costa Rica throughout the year.